-- Crewneck Sweatshirts are allowed; Hoodies are NOT allowed. - Jackets and coats, including STA outerwear, cannot be worn inside the building including on dress down days.

-- Hats are not allowed to be worn inside the building including on dress down days. - Scarves are not allowed to be worn inside the building.
+- Crewneck sweatshirts are allowed in uniform-consistent colors.
+STA logo is preferred but not required. - hoodies are NOT allowed. - Jackets and coats, including STA outerwear, cannot be worn inside the building including on dress down days. - Hats are not allowed to be worn inside the building, including on dress down days. - Scarves are not allowed to be worn inside the building.